Lau2704/Campus-Ride-Sharing-Platform-with-Parking-System-Integration-P2/SRS.md

     ● Requirement 1: Able to update and store users’ data such as name, contact information, and status.
     ● Requirement 2: Can review user-submitted carpool requests, including requester details, date, time, pickup, and drop-off locations.
     ● Requirement 3: Able to validate ride details submitted by users to ensure completeness and accuracy before approval.
-    ● Requirement 4: Able to approve or reject carpool requests based on submitted ride details.
+    ● Requirement 4: Able to approve or reject carpool requests based on submitted ride details .
     ● Requirement 5: Able to receive and view parking approval requests linked to carpool bookings.
     ● Requirement 6: Able to update booking details and securely store them in the database and the data stored in the database must use AES-256 encryption.
     ● Requirement 7: Able to review user comments or feedback and store them for future reference.